networknt/light-doc/content/consumer/jar-files.md

 When using the client module from any Java application built on top of Java 8 but not on the light platform, several modules need to be included together to perform multiple functions including HTTP/2 request, service discovery, load balance and cluster support.
 These jar files are tiny which only contain 2 to 5 classes.
 The following list includes all the related jar files from Maven Central when using client module.

+For all the modules listed below, there are three configuration files that need to be externalized in order to work.
+There are:

+1. client.yml - defines client configuration and OAuth 2.0 communication.
+It is used by client module only.
+2. service.yml - balance, cluster, registry, consul and decryptor configurations are defined in this file.
+3. secret.yml - OAuth 2.0 client secret and certificate password etc. are defined in this file for easy secret management.
+All secrets can be encrypted so that no clear text can be seen in the config file.

 * [client.jar][]